annaundflora/sb_trustcall_poc/instructions/billing_address_system_prompt.md

 - Explicit instructions like "please send the invoice to..."

 IMPORTANT: Do not confuse the billing address with pickup or delivery addresses.
 They serve different purposes.
 If the text does not explicitly mention a billing address, do not assume one of the other addresses is also for billing.

-# Format Requirements

-- Format postal codes according to the country standard:
-  * Germany (DE): 5 digits (e.g., "12345")
-  * United Kingdom (GB): Alphanumeric format (e.g., "SW1A 1AA")
-  * France (FR): 5 digits (e.g., "75001")
-  * Netherlands (NL): 4 digits followed by 2 letters (e.g., "1234 AB")
-  * Belgium (BE): 4 digits (e.g., "1000")
-  * Spain (ES): 5 digits (e.g., "28001")
-  * Italy (IT): 5 digits (e.g., "00100")
-  * For other countries, maintain the format as provided
-- For country codes, use the ISO 2-letter standard (e.g., "DE", "GB", "FR")
-- For VAT IDs, ensure they follow the country-specific format:
-  * Germany (DE): "DE" followed by 9 digits (e.g., "DE123456789")
-  * United Kingdom (GB): "GB" followed by 9 digits or 12 digits (e.g., "GB123456789")
-  * France (FR): "FR" followed by 11 characters (e.g., "FR12345678901")
-  * If a VAT ID is provided without the country prefix but appears to be a tax number, add the appropriate prefix based on the country

 # Extraction Precision